hamedpardazesh2020/ai_chat_bot/README.md

 minimum set `openrouter_key` (or `OPENROUTER_KEY`) so the service can authenticate with the OpenRouter API and configure an `admin_token` if you want to access the admin endpoints.
-The bundled configuration pins `default_provider_name: openrouter`, so once credentials are provided the service automatically uses the OpenRouter backend.
+The bundled configuration pins `default_provider_name: mcp-agent`, so once credentials are provided every chat request runs through the embedded MCP agent, which uses OpenRouter as its default LLM backend.

 If you prefer traditional dotenv workflows copy `.env.example` to `.env`.
 Any values defined in `.env` or directly in the process environment override the